fervqz/pg-game-frontend/README.md

 # What's This?

-This is a clone of the game Glay Lancer, you can play a live demo [here](https://pg-game-frontend.glitch.me/).
+This is a clone of the game Glay Lancer, you can play a live demo <a href="https://pg-game-frontend.glitch.me/" target="_blank">here</a>.

 It is created with vanilla HTML, CSS an JavaScript.